About Meeting-style Classroom

 MEETING-STYLE CLASSROOM is a class style in which the classroom activities are treated as activities in a meeting.
-A student assumes the role of chair person and presides over the entire meeting from its opening to the ending, while the teachers take part as advisors or experts.
-(Kondo, 2016)
+Students take on various roles associated with meetings, such as chairperson, timekeeper, and minute taker, and collaboratively conduct the meeting from start to finish.
+All students work together to ensure the meeting runs smoothly, while the teachers participate as advisors or experts, providing guidance and insights as needed.

 Recent trends increasingly see student-led classes, where teachers take the facilitators’ role.
 MEETING-STYLE CLASSROOM is designed to transfer the entire initiative in the class from the teachers to students, including the facilitators’ role, instead of the teachers prompting them to work in groups.
 By enabling students to give cues, MEETING-STYLE CLASSROOM is expected to genuinely nurture students' leadership skills, together with their ability to be proactive.
 Teachers take part in the meeting as “advisors” or “experts” to occasionally offer advice and feedback.
 In some occasions, teachers may actively join in the students’ discussions and provide lectures whenever necessary, as long as students are the leaders.
 MEETING-STYLE CLASSROOM is unique from other student-led classes where teachers give the initial cues, as MEETING-STYLE CLASSROOM prioritizes the students’ independent initiative in completing their tasks.